IDB President Assures PM Of Continued Support To Pakistan - UrduPoint

 IDB President Assures PM Of Continued Support To Pakistan

-President of the Islamic Development Bank (IDB) Dr Sulaiman Al Jasser on Thursday assured Prime Minister Shehbaz Sharif of continued financial support to Pakistan
+The IDB President, in a telephonic conversation with PM Shehbaz Sharif, terms Pakistan a brotherly country and vowed to cooperate with it.

-ISLAMABAD, (UrduPoint / Pakistan Point News - 13th Jul, 2023 ):President of the Islamic Development Bank (IDB) Dr Sulaiman Al Jasser on Thursday assured Prime Minister Shehbaz Sharif of continued financial support to Pakistan.
+ISLAMABAD: (UrduPoint/UrduPoint / Pakistan Point News-July 14th, 2023) President of the Islamic Development Bank Dr Sulaiman Al Jasser has assured Prime Minister Shehbaz Sharif of continued financial support to Pakistan.

-The IDB president, in a telephonic conversation with PM Shehbaz, termed Pakistan a brotherly country and vowed to cooperate with it, the PM Office said.
+The IDB President, in a telephonic conversation with PM Shehbaz Sharif, termed Pakistan a brotherly country and vowed to cooperate with it.

-The prime minister thanked the IDB president IDB for giving one billion dollars to Pakistan and said the received amount also played an important role in finalizing the standby agreement with the International Monetary Fund (IMF).
+The Prime Minister thanked the IDB President IDB for giving one billion Dollars to Pakistan and said the received amount also played an important role in finalizing the standby agreement with the International Monetary Fund.

 He said without the IDB's support, the IMF's deal with Pakistan's was difficult to materialize.

-The prime minister said the Islamic Development Bank was an important partner of Pakistan, which helped it in difficult times.
+The Prime Minister said the Islamic Development Bank is an important partner of Pakistan, which helped it in difficult times.

-He recalled his meeting with Sulaiman Jasser in France, and said Pakistan was keen to further strengthen its partnership with the IDB.
+He recalled his meeting with Sulaiman Jasser in France, and said Pakistan is keen to further strengthen its partnership with the IDB.

 The body has been set up to increase investment in various sectors of the country.